SharmaRupali/scikit-multilearn/docs/source/visualize_network.rst

     * width of the edges (width): represented by the weights of the edges
     * color of the edges (edge_color): same as the width: represented by the weights of the edges

-All the aforementioned characteristics will be defined on the basis of the adjacency matrix which we will be generated from the co-occurrence matrix of labels from the given dataset.
+All the aforementioned characteristics will be defined on the basis of the adjacency matrix which will be generated from the co-occurrence matrix of labels from the given dataset.

 Using Predefined Libraries